rafaelbg27/rafaelbg27.github.io/_posts/2020-10-07-student-performance-in-exams.md

 display(db.head())
 ```

+W
-Now, we will make a bar chart for each variable, as a very basic data exploring, but we can take several conclusions from each one of them.
+e will make a bar chart for each variable, as a very basic data exploring, but we can take several conclusions from each one of them.

 ```python
 # Creating the figure